 Fire and fury as a military guy, Jack.

-What do you read into fire and fury?
+What do you read into Fire and Fury?

-Or is he threatening something else?
+Is this conventional weaponry or is he threatening something else?

 He has now drawn a far more stark, a far more inflammatory, a far more dangerous red line.